 - Attach sleds equipped with rigid tongues directly to snowmobiles.
 Other sleds attach with a tow rope. - Before driving, rock sleds back and forth to break the runners and bottom free of the ice. - Drive slowly.
-Driving fast over uneven terrain may cause a sled to tip over, which can damage not only the sled and cargo, but the snowmobile as well. - Drive even more slowly if pulling passengers. - Maintain situational awareness and regularly look back to ensure everything is riding securely, especially passengers. - Stop gradually so the sled doesn't run into the back of the snowmobile.
+Driving fast over uneven terrain may cause a sled to tip over, which can damage not only the sled and cargo, but the snowmobile as well. - Drive even more slowly if pulling passengers.
+Everyone must wear a snowmobile helmet, including those riding on the sled. - Maintain situational awareness and regularly look back to ensure everything is riding securely, especially passengers. - Stop gradually so the sled doesn't run into the back of the snowmobile.